PcKaguya/Codingguyy/Readme.md

 **Final Assessment:** Actor has significantly reduced operational footprint following investigation.
 All major infrastructure is non-functional or dismantled.
 Consistent pattern of fraudulent service deployment documented.
 Case ready for closure with periodic monitoring.

+# Disclaimer

+All files and screenshots in this repository are collected for research, documentation, and educational purposes only.
+No ownership of third-party content is claimed, and these materials are not intended for malicious use.